mozilla-services/docs/source/aitc/apis-1.0.rst

     a **200 OK**.

-    Clients should perform the minimum number of additional requests required to maintain consistency of their stored data, then not attempt any futher requests for the number of seconds specified in the header value.
+    Clients should perform the minimum number of additional requests required to maintain consistency of their stored data, then not attempt any further requests for the number of seconds specified in the header value.

 **X-Timestamp**